 Outstanding balance: This is the amount of borrowed money that is still left to repay.

-Representative APR: When applying for credit, the level of interest you will have to pay will be decided by the lender.
-Companies will show a representative APR, which is the rate (inclusive of any fees) that at least 51% of accepted customers will receive.
+Representative APR: When applying for credit, the amount of interest you’ll have to pay will be decided by the lender.
+Companies have to show a representative APR, which is the rate (including any fees) that will be offered to at least 51% of accepted customers.

-Secured loan: This is where a customer will put up an asset (such as a car or their property), as security against the loan.
-This means if the borrower doesn’t pay then the lender is able to seize their asset.
+Secured loan: Where a customer will put up an asset (such as a car or property) as security against the loan.
+This means if the borrower doesn’t pay, then the lender can repossess their asset.

 Standing order: A payment made regularly from a current account.
 Unlike a Direct Debit, this is set up by the account holder, not the bank.